MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-run-fabric-item-job.md

 > [!NOTE]
 > Apache Airflow job is powered by [Apache Airflow](https://airflow.apache.org/).

-In this tutorial, you build a directed acyclic graph to run a Microsoft Fabric items such as data pipelines and notebooks.
+In this tutorial, you build a directed acyclic graph to run a Microsoft Fabric item such as data pipelines and notebooks.

 ## Prerequisites